Art of Invitation Technology Protocol

 The Art of Invitation uses an online learning platform for delivering psychoeducational services accessible to the general public.
 Learning communities form independently where individuals, groups, churches, or other associations self-determine to utilize content videos and the Art of Invitation Guidebooks.
 Art of Invitation staff will answer questions or respond to requests for information about group process or educational content through www.artofinvitation.org.

+The Art of Invitation is not a clinical practice and, therefore, is unable to respond to requests for personal application of the material pertaining to relationship issues outside of the scope of a typical learning environment.
+The Art of Invitation may partner with a sponsoring organization to provide direct facilitation of a group.
+Focus of such a group will remain educational in focus.
 Learning communities form around an interest in the Art of Invitation.
 In some settings, personal and professional boundaries blur.
 For example, in a small-town, the Art of Invitation facilitator can be known through Art of Invitation facilitation as well as through a faith based or community-based experience.
 Since AOI is not a clinical practice, traditional boundary setting for clinical practice does not apply.
-Respectful, thoughtful, and appropriate communication and interactional norms will be honored for each setting in which the facilitator and participants find themselves.
+Respectful, thoughtful, and appropriate communication and interactional norms will be honored for each setting in which the facilitator and participants find themselves. |

 2.10: Social Media Policy